muhammedozmen/SimulationObjectDetection/README.md

 ## Features

-- Detect the cars, people and traffic lights in the simulation (used GTA V as simulation)
+- Detect the cars, people, and traffic lights in the simulation (used GTA V as simulation)
 - Shows us the name of objects after it detects
 - Keeps the locations and names of objects as data